 Having stayed late it was a brisk walk to Littor Beach where David Griffin and his wife Rebecca Carroll live.
 David owns Pods Ireland.
 I had the pleasure of sleeping in a wonderful pod next to the beach amongst the trees.
 Such a great experience and a perfect night’s sleep.
 Rebecca is a world renowned Irish Artist her studio was out of this world and it was so great to be invited in to view it.
 Rebecca was preparing for her next exhibition – look out for her profile on Instagram.
 Her book Sunny Spells Scattered Showers is top class.

-As February came to an end, I left County Kerry and crossed the River Shannon to enter County Clare.
+As the month came to an end, I left County Kerry and crossed the River Shannon to enter County Clare.
 Waking up in County Clare on the first morning was beautiful.
 Since crossing the River Shannon I have walked Loop Head with its amazing light house facing the Atlantic to The Bridges of Ross, once a trio of spectacular sea arches although due to erosion only one remarkable bridge remains.

 It was here that we picked up a flat battery on the camper van and had to be towed by a tractor and bump started by Nevin and then have the battery fixed by Peter at Cross.
 Thanks both for coming to our rescue!
 I think I might have left a light on – oops!